saurluca/dendritic-computation/README.md

 - Compare training time of both
 - Adam vs SGD for this task
 - Compare different number of layers, breadth vs dept

+## Notes

+For comparison: use 3 dendrite layers